-Back before the war began, I had a name.
+I used to have a name.
 Now they just call me Pundita.
-My beat is the Beltway, or it was, before some guy started in with a crazy story about China, but I might as well start at the start.
+My beat is the Beltway, or it was before some guy started in with a story about a mysterious illness outbreak China, but I'd better start at the start.

 MUSIC AND RAIN FADE OUT.

-"Think half Ebola, half AIDS," Loftus told the subsitute host for the John Batchelor Show while Batchelor was away on vacation.
+"Think half Ebola, half AIDS," Loftus told the substitute host for the John Batchelor Show while Batchelor was on vacation.

-The outbreak in Sichuan had followed on the heels of mass deaths of wild fowl at China's Qinghai Lake -- deaths caused by the lethal H5N1 "bird flu" virus.
+The outbreak in Sichuan had followed on the heels of mass deaths of wildfowl at China's Qinghai Lake -- deaths reportedly caused by the lethal H5N1 "bird flu" virus.

 Heck, even a birdbrain could put those two stories together.
 So I took notes.

 Loftus could only reveal open source intelligence.
 What is open source intelligence?
 In a world of shadows and rain it can mean anything.
 For Loftus it meant he could reveal recently declassified intelligence that was already in the public domain.
 The public domain is a big place, so Loftus's contacts would sometimes steer him where to look for a needle in a haystack.

 Trouble was, Loftus's contacts had been wrong before.
 For months he had publicly stood by his sources at CENTCOM, who stood by an informant in Saddam's regime, who swore that Saddam Hussein had been killed during the first air strike on Iraq.
 The informant, CENTCOM eventually learned, was a double agent.

 That's the nature of intelligence work.
 Sometimes the data add up to something.
 Sometimes they don't.